Merge - 4th and 5th grade Ministry

 MERGE – (verb) to meet and join, to blend, fuse

-While fifth and sixth graders are not quite teenagers yet, they also can no longer simply be thought of as children.
+While fourth and fifth graders are not quite teenagers yet, they also can no longer simply be thought of as children.
 Today’s preteens are more advanced than ever before.
 The flow of information and the speed of communication has produced a generation that knows more than we did back in the day, but who still struggle to transition into their adult years.

 What can I expect from MERGE?

-- The unique opportunity that we have with fifth and sixth grade students is that they are beginning to think independently at a deeper level, yet many have not yet been negatively influenced by “worldly pressures”.
+- The unique opportunity that we have with fourth and fifth grade students is that they are beginning to think independently at a deeper level, yet many have not yet been negatively influenced by “worldly pressures”.
 They are open to spiritual growth.

 - A deep-rooted support system of church friends will provide stability and unconditional acceptance when classmates and school friends may change.